ropensci/stats19/cran-comments.md

-Minor updates for new dataset, URLs updated
+Minor updates for new dataset, URLs updated.

+Apologies for missing some URLs in previous submission.

 ## Test environments
 * local ubuntu 18.04, R 4.0.2